slatedocs/slate/source/includes/_webhooks.md

   }
 }
 ```
+This is fired whenever a repayment is distributed to an investor's account.
+Bond Management API only.

 ## FUNDS_REQUESTED
-This is fired whenever repayment funds are requested from the investment manager.
-Bond Management API only.

 ```json
 {
   "transactions" : [ {